Stranger6667/jsonschema-rs/jsonschema-test-suite/README.md

 The main objective is to ensure that for each test a mock server is started and will be able to capture all the requests, ensuring that tests can be ran only interacting with `cargo test`

-In order to ude the procedural macro attribute there are few assumptions that are made:
+In order to use the procedural macro attribute there are few assumptions that are made:

 * [`lazy_static`](https://crates.io/crates/lazy_static) dependency is added into your `[dev-dependencies]` section of the `Cargo.toml` file